Premium cardiovascular health formula

 You may also like…

-- Normalizes the inflammatory response, promotes detoxification and supports immunity
+- Normalizes the inflammatory response, promotes detoxification, supports immunity and provides relief from allergies

 - Proven to help prevent traveler’s and antibiotic-induced diarrhea

-- The only probiotic in Canada that includes a strain from the Clostridium family
+- The only probiotic in Canada that includes a strain which produces clinical amounts of butyric acid.